pranojit9/AI-In-Healthcare-Roll-2671504-Pranojit_Roy/Coding_Assignment_2/README.md

+# Advanced Ensemble Learning and Evaluation for Cancer Prediction

 # 📌 Project Overview

 This project presents an end-to-end Machine Learning pipeline for predicting breast cancer diagnosis using the **Breast Cancer Wisconsin (Diagnostic) Dataset**.
 The objective is to develop, optimize, and evaluate multiple classification algorithms to distinguish between **malignant** and **benign** tumors accurately.